ai4netzero/ReactiveDissolution/README.md

 ## Training

 The general settings to train a deep learning model can be found at the main function in the [train.py](train.py) script.
 The specific parameters for each model can be configured in the [config.py](config.py) script.
-If one wants to implement a new model (_Hint_: use the Base_Model class from [models/base_model.py](models/base_model.py)), they should also include an option to that model in the "--model_name" option, as well as the constructor parameters in [config.py](config.py).
+If one wants to implement a new model, they should also include an option to that model in the "--model_name" option, as well as the constructor parameters in [config.py](config.py).

+> [!TIP]
+> When implementing your class for a new deep learning algorithm, you can use the Base_Model class from [models/_base_model.py](models/_base_model.py)), which implements all methods for training, validation and test steps.

 Example command for training a model (Level 0 Prediction) with the full dataset: